bobbingwide/sb-breadcrumbs-block/readme.txt

 Contributors:      bobbingwide
 Tags:              block, breadcrumbs, link, Yoast Requires at least: 5.4.2
-Tested up to:      5.4.2
+Tested up to:      5.7.1
-Stable tag:        0.5.0
+Stable tag:        0.5.3
 Requires PHP:      7.2.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Show Breadcrumb links to the current content.
+Show breadcrumb links to the current content.

 == Description ==
-Use the Breadcrumbs block ( sb/breadcrumbs-block ) to display links to the current content as a breadcrumb trail.
+Use the Breadcrumbs block ( sb/breadcrumbs-block ) to display links to the current content in a breadcrumb trail.

 == Installation ==